 Offering exquisite yet relaxed fine dining in the centre of Cheltenham, The White Spoon serves delicate British dishes which focus on using quality, seasonal produce, with the set menu offering the chance to sample Chris White’s innovative cooking for less.

-The menu costs £12 for two courses and £15 for three, available Wednesday to Saturday lunchtime, and until 7pm on Thursdays.
+The menu costs £14 for two courses and £17 for three, available Wednesday to Saturday lunchtime, and until 7pm on Wednesday to Friday.
 Entrées on the sample menu include Hay smoked salmon pâté with gingerbread and pickles; goat’s cheese tortellini with tomatoes and golden beetroot; and Tonka bean crème brûlèe with ginger and strawberry.

 Offering two courses for £17.95 or three for £20.95, the fixed price menu gives diners the choice of four classic starters, mains and desserts.
 Changing seasonally, dishes have included watercress and spinach soup; black and blue burger with Roquefort cheese; Normandy chicken cobb salad; and treacle tart with custard ice-cream.

-Providing a casual environment in five-star hotel Ellenborough Park, The Brasserie serves up classic British fare, with its relaxed setting ideal for an informal lunch or dinner.
+Providing a casual environment in five-star hotel on the edge of Cheltenham, Ellenborough Park’s bistro The Horse Box serves up classic British fare, with its relaxed setting ideal for a delicious lunch or dinner.

-Tthe Prix Fixe menu allows for a great value meal, costing £19.50 for two courses and £23 for three, available between 12pm and 3pm.
-Sample dishes include garlic and herb tiger prawns with crusty bread for starter; ham hock with duck egg, fat-cut chips and red onion hollandaise for main; and banana and toffee pudding with ice-cream to finish.
+The Prix Fixe lunch menu allows for a great value meal, costing £19.50 for two courses and £23 for three.
+Sample dishes include wild mushrooms on garlic toast for starter; steak pie with creamed potato, fine beans and flaked almonds for main; and lemon meringue tart to finish.

-Indian fans can sample its exotic cuisine thanks to its lunchtime set menu, costing £21 for two courses.
+Providing a delightful twist on culinary classics and boasting an innovative menu, sample Prithvi’s exotic cuisine on its lunchtime set menu, costing £21 for two courses.
 Dishes on the seasonally-changing menu include mackerel with beetroot and fennel; chicken with leek, red chilli and a coconut reduction; and pecan pie with vanilla ice-cream.

-A fun and friendly pub situated on Cheltenham’s high street, The Vine offers an authentic menu created by Thai chefs and using only the best, local ingredients to ensure a tasty experience.
+A relaxed pub situated on Cheltenham’s High Street, The Vine offers an authentic and extremely popular menu created by Thai chefs and using only the best, local ingredients to ensure a tasty experience.

 And while the regular menu boasts extensive options, diners can also opt for a great value set menu, available Monday to Thursday from 5pm to 7pm, and Fridays from 12pm to 3pm.
 Costing £7.50 for a main meal, or £10.50 for two courses, options include sesame prawn toast, vegetable tempura and Thai fish cakes for starter; and pad Thai, green curry, and stir-fried sweet and sour main.